swiftlang/swift-testing/Documentation/ABI/TestContent.md

 filtering is performed.)

 The fourth argument to this function, `reserved`, is reserved for future use.
-Accessor functions should assume it is `nil` and must not access it.
+Accessor functions should assume it is `0` and must not access it.

 The concrete Swift type of the value written to `outValue`, the type pointed to by `type`, and the value pointed to by `hint` depend on the kind of record: